The Evening Sky in June

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-The Night Sky in June 2024
+The Night Sky in June 2025

 Arcturus is the brightest star in the north sky.
 Its orange light is often split into red and green when it is low in the sky.
 It sets in the northwest in the morning hours.
 Arcturus is relatively close at 37 light-years* from the Sun.
 It appears bright because it is 170 times brighter than the Sun.

 Crux, the Southern Cross, is south of the zenith.
 Beside it, and brighter, are Beta and Alpha Centauri, often called 'The Pointers' because they point at Crux.
-Alpha Centauri is the closest naked-eye star, 4.3 light years* away.
+Alpha Centauri is the closest naked-eye star, 4.3 light-years away.
 Beta Centauri and three of the four brightest stars in Crux are hot, extremely bright blue-giant stars hundreds of light years away.

 Orange Antares, high in the eastern sky, marks the body of Scorpius the scorpion.
 It is a red giant star: 600 light years away and 19 000 times brighter than the sun.
 The scorpion's tail, upside down, curves off to the right.
 Below Scorpius is Sagittarius, its brighter stars making 'the teapot'.